📌 Touch Hills, Stirling

-Only a 5-minute drive from the suburbs of Stirling, the fact that it’s a reservoir can’t take anything away from the fact that North Third Reservoir is a truly stunning location for a short walk.
-Backed by the pinnacle crags of Lewis Hill, the trout-rich waters are frequented by overwintering geese whose noisy calls are a constant accompaniment to the otherwise tranquil scene.
-Some parts of the shore path are a bit squelchy, but the views are sensational pretty much as soon as you say goodbye to the potholed layby, and even better from the top of the crags visited on the return leg.
-Oh – and the sunsets…
+It’s only a 5-minute drive from the suburbs of Stirling city, but North Third Reservoir is a truly stunning location for a short walk.
+Backed by the pinnacle crags of Lewis Hill, these trout-rich waters are often frequented by swans, ducks – and greylag geese which can provide a noisy accompaniment to the otherwise tranquil scene.
+Some parts of the shore path are a bit squelchy, but the views are excellent – and sensational once atop Sauchie Craig and Lewis Hill.
+As for the sunsets…

 🌍 Location